 Can a hotel charge for early check-in if the room is ready?

-What time counts as late checkout at most hotels?
+What time counts as late checkout?

 Does loyalty status guarantee free late checkout?